 Step #1: Verify Authenticity Through the Rear Label

-- When analyzing the back of the cartridge, look at the cartridge label.
+- When inspecting the back of the cartridge, look at the cartridge label.

-- You are looking to see if the label has a number imprinted into it, like "00" or "41".
+- You are looking to see if the label has a number imprinted on it, such as "00" or "41".

-- Authentic labels are going to have these numbers—this is the easiest and fastest way to check authenticity.
+- Authentic labels will have these numbers; this is the easiest and fastest way to check authenticity.

 Step #2: The Font & Cartridge Screws